 Michelle completed her Postgraduate Diploma in harp performance, with distinction, at Te Kōkī, New Zealand School of Music in 2015, under Carolyn Mills.
 She has performed as part of all of New Zealand's major orchestras and performs regularly with both the NZSO and Orchestra Wellington.
 Michelle is involved with many chamber music ensembles, including Stroma New Music Ensemble, Duo ‘VAARP’, with violinist Laura Barton, Duo Eolienne with saxophonist Genevieve Davidson, Lucid Dreambike, a trombone and harp duo with Peter Maunder, and a guitar and harp duo with Jake Church.
 In July 2016, Michelle was accepted to attend the Catrin Finch Harp Academy in Cardiff, Wales, where she performed in masterclasses with both Catrin Finch and Elinor Bennett.
 In 2015 she was the winner of the NZ Performance Harp Competition and she created the Wellington Harp Orchestra.
 In April 2018 Michelle completed a suite of lullabies that were performed by her Wellington Harp Orchestra.
 In 2015 Michelle had her composition for harp ensemble Under Watchful Eyes performed at the week-long Auckland Harpenz festival.
 She was also recorded for New Zealand Singer/Songwriter Dudley Benson’s new album, Zealandia.

 Michelle Velvin is a Wellington based harpist, composer and teacher.
 As a musician her explorations have led to diverse collaborations over wide-ranging genres and disciplines.
-Michelle won the 2019/2020 SOUNZ Community Commission to create a new work for the Auckland Harp Orchestra and live dancers.
-In August she performed Dorothea Franci’s (NZ) Harp and Harmonica Concertino with Coral Trimmer.
+Most recently in 2021 she has been working closely in duo 'Tamira Pūoro' to record their first album.
+This duo features Ruby Solly (taonga pūoro, cello, vocals) and Michelle Velvin (harp, vocals).
+Instrumental tracks explore the relationship between taonga pūoro and harp, and vocal tracks look into the history of Aotearoa New Zealand's social landscape.
+In 2019/2020 Michelle won the SOUNZ Community Commission to create a new work for the Auckland Harp Orchestra and live dancers.
 In 2020 Michelle developed music with artists Mara TK, Cory Champion, Lucien Johnson, Deva Mahal, and Nikau Ni Weera.
-During lockdown Michelle created new music for Covid Colab, and her composition Bones for solo harp and electronics was featured on NZSO livestream video Speed.
+During lockdown Michelle created new music for Covid Colab, and her composition Bones for solo harp and electronics was featured on the NZSO livestream video Speed.
 In 2019, Michelle had her composition When I was a bird premiered at the Melbourne International Saxophone Festival.
 Michelle completed her PgDip in harp performance at Te Kōkī New Zealand School of Music in 2015.
 She performs as part of all of New Zealand's major orchestras and regularly with various chamber music groups.

 'When I was a Bird' is available for purchase here.